Overview

 Things you can do yourself to stop or prevent hiccups

-Although many people find these things helpful, there's no evidence that they work for everyone.
+Although many people find these things helpful for stopping hiccups, there's no evidence that they work for everyone.

 Do